“You’re moving where?” exclaimed my mother when I told her I was packing up and heading to Austin, Texas in 2009.

 In 2010, I won a recipe content with Bertolli and Chef Rocco DiSpirito which jet-setted me to NYC where my recipe was recreated and served at the Bertolli Ristorante party celebrating Zac Posen during Mercedes-Benz Fashion Week.
 I have also been featured in Good Housekeeping magazine as well as winning a competition sponsored by Wolfgang Puck soups.

-I hope that you enjoy my treats and I thank you for supporting my cottage kitchen bakery.
+I hope that you enjoy my treats and I thank you for supporting my small female-owned local bakery.
 Follow me on my journey and I’ll tell you more stories and even share a family recipe or two.